 Part-time students taking two courses per semester (Fall, Spring, Summer) can earn their MSHR degree in as little as two years.

 It is possible to transfer in 6 semester hours.
 The courses must be part of a master's degree program at a fully accredited university.
 Forms are available from HR Program Resources.

 At this time you cannot receive college credit in the HR Program for life experience or SPHR certification.
 However, individuals with five years of full-time HR work experience and SPHR certification may substitute another HR course for HR 671.

 HR degree candidates are not required to write a thesis or complete a comprehensive exam.

 Costs vary depending on how many courses you are taking.
 For additional information about tuition, visit Distance Learning Tuition and Fees.

 Yes, Western's Career Services Center provides many services and events designed to help graduates secure employment in their chosen fields.
 MSHR program faculty are also committed to sharing any opportunities that they are made aware of with current students and alumni.
-Furthermore, we strongly encourage joining SHRM as a Student Member to take advantage of the many benefits and reduced student dues.
-There are national, state and regional SHRM groups that provide students various networking opportunities.
-Professional networking is reported to be one of the best ways to get a job.

 The quickest way to apply to the program is to visit the HR Program webpage and download the required application materials.
 A completed online application form, application fee, official transcripts, official GRE scores, and three letters of reference forms are required.
 If you wish, you can phone the Graduate School at 1-800-369-9854 with any questions.
 The application deadline for fall semester is April 1; the application deadline for spring semester is November 1.